magento/devdocs/guides/v2.2/frontend-dev-guide/tools/using_grunt.md

    It must be added earlier, than the `get()` method with  this alias is called.

 2. In the `dev/tools/grunt/configs/` directory, create a copy of the default configuration file.
-Change it name by adding the ".loc" suffix.
+Change its name by adding the ".loc" suffix.
 For example, your copy of `themes.js` will be `themes.loc.js`.

 ### How to use custom configuration file